snowflakedb/snowflake-cli-templates/data_project/README.md

       * attach all files from a specific directory, e.g. `definitions/.*`
     * specify values for template variables.
 Definition files (templates) are rendered and filled up with variable values during the project execution process.
 Variable values are defined in the `template_variables` list, e.g. `example_db_name: "db1"`
 2. `definitions` - this is the directory that is initially configured in the [manifest.yml][manifest] to be a place for all `.sql` files containing project entities definitions.
 You can also arrange the directory/file structure by yourself.
 3. [main.sql][main.sql] - this is the file that contains some example definitions of project entities.
 You define particular entities with a `DEFINE` keyword which behaves similar to `CREATE OR ALTER`, e.g. `DEFINE DATABASE d1 COMMENT = 'some comment'`.
+Removing a `DEFINE` statement results in the entity being dropped.
 You can also replace [main.sql][main.sql] or create more `.sql` files to organise the code better.
 4. [snowflake.yml][snowflake] - this is the file required by the `Snowflake CLI`.
 The most important keys are:
     * `identifier` - specifies the name of `PROJECT` entity managed in Snowflake.
     * `stage` - specifies the name of `STAGE` entity that stores project files in Snowflake.
     * `main_file` - the path to the projects' manifest file.
-    * `artifacts` - the list of paths to files/directories that should be used by the `Snowflake CLI` in Data Project management.
+    * `artifacts` - the list of files and directories that make up the Snowflake Data Project.
+The Snowflake CLI will upload them to the stage when creating new project versions.
 5. [template.yml][template] - this file is used by the `Snowflake CLI` to generate a new project from this template.

 ## Working on Data Projects with Snowflake CLI

 ### 1. Initialize Data Project from the template

 In order to initialize a new Data Project from this template execute the command below and provide data required in command prompts.
 This command will create a new directory with Data Project files.
-Please fill `<project_dir_name>` with your own name.
+Please fill `<project_dir_name>` with where you want the project directory to be created.

 ```bash
 snow init <project_dir_name> --template data_project